yacinehechmi/YellowScraper/README.md

 ![Database Diagram](assets/database_model.png)

 ## TODO
-  - data QA
-  - find ways to watch for differences in data rating,rating_count diff
   - add visualizations
   - use SQLalchemy

 ## Future Goals
   - planning to create a second version of this project on airflow.
-  - automate airflow and postgres deployment using Ansible.

 ## Notes
-- Sorry the project is not working at the moment i'm currently making some changes, it will be fixed as soon as possible.
-- The csv processing part of this project is still in progress.
 - If you encounter any issues while running the project, please create a new issue in the repository.

 ## Acknowledgments